sasiqwerty/jgs-notes/body/ethics/ethics.md

 ![df](/body/ethics/Digital%20Footprint.svg)

-- One's unique set of traceable digital activities, actions, contributions and communications manifested on the Internet or digital devices.
+- One's unique set of **traceable digital activities**, actions, contributions and communications manifested on the Internet or digital devices.
+- **Digital Dossier** a collection of documents about a particular person, event, or subject.

-- Active and passive traces are used to keep track of the user activities online and send targetted ads.
+- **Active** and **passive** traces are used to keep track of the user activities online and send targetted ads.

 ![digital](/body/ethics/Digital%20Footprint-types.svg)